udacity/FSND-P4-Design-A-Game/Project-Description.md

      want them manipulating their high score history!

  - **get_high_scores**
+    - Remember how you defined a score in Task 2?
+Now we will use that to generate a list of high scores in descending order - a leader-board!
-    - Right now the **get_scores** endpoint returns all scores.
-Create a new endpoint that returns only 'winning' scores, with better scores coming first.
-Accept an optional parameter `number_of_results` that limits the number of results returned.
+    - Accept an optional parameter `number_of_results` that limits the number of results returned.
-    - If you choose to implement a 2-player game this endpoint is not required.
+    - Note: If you choose to implement a 2-player game this endpoint is not required.

  - **get_user_rankings**
     - Come up with a method for ranking the performance of each player.
 For